-- Model_Run_2 (L-run) would reflect

-- a) The annual-rolling limitation in the forward-rolling 12-month period (from M to M+11) with Y{k,v} less rolling limitation for that limitation type under analysis (forward-rolling limitation for month M).
-This constraint is applicable only if M≤N-11

-- b) No backward-rolling limit is enforced.
+- i.e__Model_Run_2 (L-run) would reflect - j.a) the The annual-rolling limitation in the upcomingforward-rolling 12-month period (from M to M+11) with 4Y{k,v} less rolling limitation for that limitation type under analysis (forward-rolling limitation for month M).
+This constraint is applicable only if M≤N-11 - the rolling limitation from M-11 to M reduced by actual usage from M-11 to M-1 (the rolling limitation for month M) with 1 less rolling limitation for that limitation type b) No backward-rolling limit is enforced.

-- c) Any other limitation types
+k.c)Any remainingother limitation types